PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No, Master is a *good* Master.
 He gives the people to us.
 'Course, we like them raw, but the Master must have his fun."

-Asarah didn't ask anymore questions.
+Asarah didn't ask any more questions.
 They came to a large arch in a formation of granite.
 In the arch was a huge door flanked by gigantic torches.
 Samga did not knock, but opened the door and held it, waiting for Asarah to walk through.

 When she did, Samga said, "Master, I have brought the girl."

 From behind his desk, Dimsbury shot a foul look across the room.
 Banishing her tattered appearance from her mind, Asarah smiled.
-She had come a long way since her her girlish days.
-The endless toil of keeping an Inn had cut lines into her face, more from laugher than from frowns, but they betrayed her age.
+She had come a long way since her girlish days.
+The endless toil of keeping an Inn had cut lines into her face, more from laughter than from frowns, but they betrayed her age.
 Even so, she was still very attractive.
 In some ways, more attractive than she had been as a girl.
 She hoped that his would be enough.

 "Do you like my accommodations?"
 Dimsbury asked, still looking at her intently.